UAlbanyArchives/collections/README.md

-# collections
+# ArchivesSpace-ArcLight-Workflow
-Versioning of collection metadata, currently encoded in EAD
+Scripts to export collections from ArchivesSpace and index them in ArcLight